Single-shotMeasurementOfPhotodetectors/Photodetector_project/README.md

 # Photodetector_project
-This repository includes sample data sets and operational results, data pre-processing code, and main operational code.
+This repository includes sample pixel data and operational codes for the Paper submission "Verifiable single-shot measurement of photon detectors".

-## Sample data sets
+## Data pre-processing and sample pixel data
-We provide data sets for 10 pixels.
-Each pixel has following data sets:
+We provide the code to pre-process the collected data using pixel 1 as an illustrative example.
+Relavant documents can be found in the folder "data_preprocessing".
+Collected data for both training (estimation process) and testing (Viterbi detection process) are under the folder "data_preprocessing/raw_data_for_alignment".
+Files include the following:
 1. Dark current measurements: to estimate the system offset
 2. Photodetector output corresponding to designed input pattern: to extract estimates of all parameters
 3. A designed input pattern to the photodetector: support the estimation process